Iraq fights harder for share of Asian oil market

 "I'm not very sure (if we'll lift more)," said a market source in Asia.
 "Even now there are so many issues - including late confirmation of supply."

-For its part, Baghdad sees an immediate return to growth - anticipating a rise of 300,000 bpd, with the giant southern oilfield of Majnoon, run by Royal Dutch Shell (RDSa.L), providing a big part of that.
+For its part, Baghdad sees an immediate return to growth - anticipating a rise of 300,000 bpd, with the giant southern oilfield of Majnoon, run by Royal Dutch Shell, providing a big part of that.

-Iraq signed a series of service contracts with major oil companies such as Shell, BP (BP.L), Exxon Mobil (XOM.N) and Total (TOTF.PA) at the end of 2009 to develop its oilfields, neglected for decades due to wars and sanctions.
+Iraq signed a series of service contracts with major oil companies such as Shell, BP, Exxon Mobil and Total at the end of 2009 to develop its oilfields, neglected for decades due to wars and sanctions.

 The new southern oil will push Basra Light exports back to 2.3 million bpd, according to Iraqi oil officials.